-C. Guidelines for management of chronic pain or other conditions with controlled substances.
-The treatment of chronic pain or other conditions with various modalities, including controlled substances such as opiates and opioids, is a legitimate practice when done in the usual course of CNM practice.
-The goal when treating chronic pain is to reduce or eliminate pain and also to avoid development of or contribution to addiction, drug abuse, and overdosing.
-Effective dosages should be prescribed, with both under- and over-prescribing to be avoided, using patient protection as a guiding principle.
-The CNM should provide control of the patient's pain for its duration, while effectively addressing other aspects of the patient's functioning, including physical, psychological, social, and work-related factors.
-A CNM may treat patients with addiction, physical dependence, or tolerance who have legitimate pain, however such patients require very close monitoring and precise documentation.
+C. Guidelines for management of chronic pain or other conditions with controlled substances: The treatment of chronic pain or other conditions with various modalities, including controlled substances such as opioids, is a legitimate practice when done in the usual course of CNM practice.
+The goal when treating chronic pain is to reduce or eliminate pain and also to avoid development of or contribution to addiction, drug misuse and overdose.
+Effective dosages should be prescribed, with both under- and over-prescribing to be avoided, using client protection as a guiding principle.
+The CNM should provide control of the client's pain for its duration, while effectively addressing other aspects of the client's functioning, including physical, psychological, social, and workrelated factors.
+A CNM may treat clients with substance use disorder, physical dependence, or tolerance who have pain, however such clients require very close monitoring and precise documentation.

-(1) If, in a CNM's professional opinion, a patient is seeking pain medication for reasons that are not medically justified, the CNM is not required to prescribe controlled substances for the patient.
+(1) If, in a CNM's professional opinion, a client is seeking pain medication for reasons that are not medically justified, the CNM is not required to prescribe controlled substances for the client.